 Recovery Week 6: Going Forward After Mommy Makeover Surgery

 As long as your plastic surgeon gives you the “go ahead”, you can exercise and resume your normal activities.
 Don’t forget to eat right and make healthy choices.
 Your stamina might be lower since you have not been as active as before.

 Six weeks is a good general recovery time.
 You could schedule a vacation for now or add another six weeks to hit the gym, eat right, and shop for a new bikini.

 Interested in learning more about what a Mommy Makeover and the recovery time associated with the procedures?
-Schedule a free consultation with Dr. Hubbard today to discover how plastic surgery can help you restore your body to its pre-pregnancy form or better.
+Schedule a consultation with Dr. Hubbard today to discover how plastic surgery can help you restore your body to its pre-pregnancy form or better.
 See our Mommy Makeovers before and after pictures here.